peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Should a need for other mechanisms arise, other schemes may be defined to deal with such requirements using alternative logic.

+Schemes are independent of RRtype.
+They merely specify a method of contacting the target (whereas the RRtype is part of the notification payload).

 # Publication of Notification Targets {#signaling}